pkdone/mongo-rust-lambda-demo/README.md

 Provides a demo of an [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/) function written in [Rust](https://doc.rust-lang.org/book/) which uses [MongoDB's Rust Driver](https://docs.mongodb.com/drivers/rust/) to connect to and insert records into a remote [MongoDB database](https://docs.mongodb.com/manual/).

 AWS provides [specific language Lambda runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-images.html) for some programming languages and a [custom Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-walkthrough.html) for other languages (including Rust).
 This demo uses an AWS custom runtime based on Amazon Linux 2.
 AWS provides an [open source runtime API](https://aws.amazon.com/blogs/opensource/rust-runtime-for-aws-lambda/) for Rust: the [aws-lambda-rust-runtime](https://github.com/awslabs/aws-lambda-rust-runtime) crate.
 This crate manages the instantiation of the deployed Rust Lambda function (deployed as a compiled executable called `bootstrap`), and the subsequent invocation of this Lambda function's core logic (called a handler) for each request/event dispatched to it.
-It also provides an [API](https://docs.rs/lambda_runtime/latest/lambda_runtime/) for the Lambda's main logic to extract a request payload, query the context it is running in and generate a response each time it is invoked.
+It also provides an [API](https://docs.rs/lambda_runtime/latest/lambda_runtime/) for the Lambda function's main logic to extract a request payload, query the context it is running in and generate a response each time it is invoked.
 There's no inherent performance impact when using a custom runtime versus a 'standard' runtime.
 Indeed, the sorts of programming languages that demand a custom Lambda runtime (e.g. C++, Rust) tend to be more efficient anyway.

-AWS provides a [documented example for deploying a generic Rust Lambda](https://docs.aws.amazon.com/sdk-for-rust/latest/dg/lambda.html).
-The project here serves a more specific purpose of giving an example for creating and deploying a Rust Lambda to interact with a MongoDB database.
-Furthermore, whether developing a Lambda to interact with a MongoDB database in Rust or any other programming language, you should ensure you follow [MongoDB's Best Practices Connecting from AWS Lambda](https://docs.atlas.mongodb.com/best-practices-connecting-from-aws-lambda/).
+AWS provides a [documented example for deploying a generic Rust Lambda function](https://docs.aws.amazon.com/sdk-for-rust/latest/dg/lambda.html).
+The project here serves a more specific purpose of giving an example for creating and deploying a Rust Lambda function to interact with a MongoDB database.
+Furthermore, whether developing a Lambda function to interact with a MongoDB database in Rust or any other programming language, you should ensure you follow [MongoDB's Best Practices Connecting from AWS Lambda](https://docs.atlas.mongodb.com/best-practices-connecting-from-aws-lambda/).

-For a description of what the example Rust Lambda code does, see section [Lambda Rust Code Description](#lambda-rust-code-description) at the base of this page.
+For a description of what the example Rust Lambda function code does, see section [Lambda Rust Code Description](#lambda-rust-code-description) at the base of this page.

 ## How To Deploy, Test And Monitor